ElCrisLWH/resume/README.md

 ## Setup

-You can either clone this repository and work with it in any text editor of your choice, provided that you have a tex compiler, or download and use directly on any latex editor as [overleaf](https://www.overleaf.com/).
+You can either clone this repository and work with it in any text editor of your choice, provided that you have a TeX compiler, or download and use directly on any latex editor as [overleaf](https://www.overleaf.com/).

 # My Resumes

-Here are the compiled versions of my resumes, the positions I currently desire are those related with Applied Math, and I am willing to relocate anywhere for a company that uses English, French or Spanish as its working language.
+Here are the compiled versions of my resumes.
+I am currently looking at summer research internship opportunities in (Market) Algorithms and Combinatorial Optimization, and I am willing to relocate anywhere within the United States.

 -   [English Version](./temp/math_en.pdf)

 -   [Spanish Version](./temp/math_es.pdf)

 If you are recruiting and you want to know more about me do not hesitate to reach out!

-[This](http://www.linkedin.com/in/cristianpalmaf) is my linkedin profile.
+Send me an email at `[first] dot [last] dot foster at gmail dot com`.

+Check my [linkedin profile](http://www.linkedin.com/in/cristianpalmaf) and my [personal website](https://elcrislwh.github.io/).